ammaradeel7/reaction-analysis/README.md

 After some trial and error the size of the target and the reaction time was selected and appropriate visualizations were performed for testing.

 ### Hypothesis Testing
-The hypotheis was tested using a P test and the hypotheis was found to be true.
+The hypotheis was tested using a P test and the hypothesis was found to be true.
+## Conclusion
+The size of a graphic on the screen highly effects the reaction of a user.This information can be used in Human Computer Interaction to design better and efficient User interfaces.